-I never thought I'd be writing about using a computer as an amp.
+I never thought I'd be writing about using a computer as a guitar amp.

 I absolutely adore my 2x12 Deville, love the sound of a Marshall stack, the brutality of a Mesa, etc. I love the feeling of an amp screaming at you live — and feeling the rumble in the floor.